charlesliyifeng/NUS-Forum-Frontend/README.md

 -   `.eslintrc.js` contains the configuration for ESLint.
 ESLint is a tool to help enforce code consistency.
 -   `.prettierrc.js` contains the configuration for Prettier.
 Prettier is a tool to help format code.

-Try changing some source code and see how the app changes.

 ## Additional Notes